 The Sixth Form students have their own purpose built block.
-This Sixth Form Centre contains two large communal rooms for social and academic activities and a video conferencing suite.
+This Sixth Form Centre contains two large communal rooms for social and academic activities.
 The quiet study area has a suite of computers available for students to use to support their studies.
 The common room is a communal area where students can mix and study.
 The students are responsible for the day to day running of the centre and the sixth form committee work hard to make the Sixth Form Centre a welcoming and comfortable centre for social and academic activities.

 An outstanding feature of our Sixth Form is the wide range of subject options, offering appropriate learning pathways for students of different aptitudes.
 Students benefit from a broad range of AS and A2 courses including some vocationally based courses.

 In Year 12 students with at least 5 GCSE’s at C grade or better will choose to study 4 subjects and the Welsh Baccalaureate.
 Teachers will advise students on their suitability for their chosen courses.

 |Welsh Baccalaureate||Chemistry||Physical Education|

 |Art||Design Technology - Product Design||Spanish|

 |BTEC Level 3 - Business||BTEC Level 3 - Travel and Tourism|